 When talking about something digital, we are discussing something that involves computers.
 That could mean anything from the Internet to the latest game you played on your smartphone to the response to a question you just asked to a digital assistant like Siri.
 All of these are possible because of digital technology.
 Without a computer and your smartphone qualifies as a computer — you wouldn’t be able to have that technology directly at your fingertips.

 Media is something that we, as humans, use to communicate with.
 Media can be paper and includes magazines, newspapers, books, and documents.
 But it can also include artwork, and so canvases, stone, clay, and metal can become media when they convey ideas.
 Broadcasts of television and radio shows, movies, news, music, and other information occur within the broadcast medium, thus making broadcasts a form of media.

 Digital media and digital publishing explained

 When you combine the two words “Digital” and “Media,” you then see that digital media is media that uses computers to convey the ideas.
 Since publishing is the act of providing the digital media to the public, we can assume that digital publishing is the act to provide media to the public via computers.
-This means that any information published on the web, in Ezines, on blogs, for Ereaders, or as games are all part of digital media and the companies that provide them are digital publishing.
+This means that any information published on the web, in Ezines, on blogs, for Ereaders, or as games are all part of digital media and the companies that provide them are digital publishers.

 Examples of digital publishing